-Where you are getting a mortgage to pay for the property your solicitor should insert a special condition into the contract, making the Contract subject to your successful loan drawdown, so that in the event that your bank decides for whatever reason not to loan you the funds, your deposit will be fully refundable and you will not be contractually bound or obligated to complete the contract.
+Where you are getting a mortgage to pay for the property your solicitor should insert a special condition into the contract.
+This makes the Contract subject to your successful loan drawdown.
+In the event that your bank decides, for whatever reason, not to loan you the funds, your deposit will be fully refundable and you will not be contractually bound or obligated to complete the contract.

 Once your solicitor is happy that all of the questions have been answered and that the legal title to the property is in the order they will arrange for you to sign the contracts and pay the balance of the 10% deposit

 Your solicitor will then return the signed contracts (in duplicate) and the balance of the deposit to the seller’s solicitor, who will then arrange for the seller to sign the contracts and return one fully executed copy of the contract to your solicitor.
 It is at this stage that a fully binding contract at law comes into existence.

 STEP FIVE: SIGN THE LOAN OFFER

 The bank will send your solicitor a loan drawdown pack, which will contain multiple documents most importantly, the loan offer.
 Your solicitor should go through all of the documentation with you and explain the specific conditions contained within your loan offer.
 They will then get you to sign all the documentation and return the signed loan offer to the bank.

 Your solicitor will attend to all of the legal drawdown requirements.
 You will be required to handle all of the non-legal drawdown requirements such as arranging house insurance, life assurance and property valuations.

 Your solicitor will coordinate the drawdown of the loan funds to coincide with the closing date, drawdown of funds from the bank normally takes 7 to 10 days.

 Your solicitor should write to you in advance of closing.
 They will outline a note of the amount of funds they will require from you in order to close.